eduardo-mdc/Maze-Conqueror/docs/README.md

 - **Portals** - Static elements which, on contact teleport the player to another portal on the maze.
 - **Other Special Elements** - Special elements which cause different effects on contact, these are still in discussion.
 - **Items** - Special items that can be acquired that interact with the maze in some way.
+- **Leaderboard** - Highscore file that stores the best players.
+- **Shop** - Way to acquire items after the game is finished.
+- **Events** - Randomly deciding certain aspects of the maze, this is to add to the repeatability of the gameplay.

 ### DESIGN